ddymko/Missile/README.md

   * password
   * local path (path to the project on your machine)
-  * remote path (path to where the project will live on the remote location) After you enter all of that information your deployment config will be saved
+  * remote path (path to where the project will live on the remote location)
+  * port number (port number used to access your server *if you are using default leave blank*) After you enter all of that information your deployment config will be saved

 #### Delete a deployment config